 The U.S. Mint website is a very reliable place to purchase coins online.
 Usually, you will only find current coins for sale here.
 Occasionally, coins are released for a limited time, just for collectors.
 The U.S. Mint website is the best place to purchase those releases — they’ll come in mint condition and often with some kind of protective case.
 The website also allows you to sign up for subscriptions for annual coins and sets.

-There are several options for purchasing dollar coins, including banks, auctions, estate and garage sales, eBay, Amazon, and the United States Mint.
+That’s where to get dollar coins — where to get silver dollars, where to get gold dollar coins, Presidential dollar coins, etc. There are several options for purchasing dollar coins, including banks, auctions, estate and garage sales, eBay, Amazon, and the United States Mint.
 All come recommended by other coin collectors on the web but your specific coin collection desires will determine which will be best for you.
 From the more common Presidential Dollars and Sacagawea Dollars to the rarer gold and silver dollars, these venues are sure to contain some good finds for you.